slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Nós nunca fomos muitos, mas enquanto soubemos ser todos, nós fomos sempre os bastantes."  -- José Hermano Saraiva*
 > *"If you need emergency help from a bystander, command them what to do.
 By giving them an assignment, you transform them from bewildered bystander to a responsible assistant."*
 > *"Never accept a work meeting until you’ve seen the agenda and know what decisions need to be made.
 If no decisions need to be made, skip the meeting."*
-+ greenlumberfx@x -- «The best» in almost anything is likely to be a man due to the wider distribution of IQ compared to women.
++ x@greenlumberfx -- «The best» in almost anything is likely to be a man due to the wider distribution of IQ compared to women.
 Men have more geniuses and more idiots.
 Plus higher testosterone + physical strength makes men more likely to voice the unconventional opinions that drive innovation.
 -->

 > *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don’t care about becoming a somebody."